Doctor Who in the United States and Canada: 2011: Series 6

 Arthur Darvill, Matt Smith, and Karen Gillan promoted the sixth series in the United States for BBC America.

 The first part of the sixth series of Doctor Who was broadcast on BBC America in the U.S. and Space in Canada on the same day as it was in the UK – on Saturday, 23 April – making it the first series since the show's revival in 2005 to be broadcast on the same days in America and Canada as the UK broadcast.
 The BBC America airings also featured a short prelude, with Amy Pond recapping the events of her first meeting with the Doctor in the series 5 premiere The Eleventh Hour and the rest of the fifth season.
 Amy then tells the audience of her fantastic adventures with the Eleventh Doctor, travelling through time and space, alongside her boyfriend/fiancé/husband Rory Williams.
 This recap featured short clips from series 5, except for "The Beast Below", "Amy’s Choice", "Vincent and the Doctor" and "The Lodger".
 This prologue was dropped after Amy Pond's departure from the show.

 2019–2025: HBO Max

 In 2019, the BBC announced that HBO Max would be the streaming video on demand home for the new series of Doctor Who, in addition to The Office, Top Gear, Luther, and The Honourable Woman.

 HBO Max confirmed that the first 13 series of modern-era Doctor Who (2005–2022) left the platform on July 31, 2025.
 Its spin-off Torchwood exited earlier, on July 26.

-2023: Disney+
+2023—2025: Disney+

-On 25 October 2022, it was announced that beginning in 2023, future episodes of Doctor Who would no longer air on BBC America and will instead stream on Disney+ in the U.S. and in Canada.
+On 25 October 2022, it was announced that beginning in 2023, future episodes of Doctor Who would no longer air on BBC America and would instead stream on Disney+ in the U.S. and in Canada.
+Disney did not renew its co-production deal after 2025.
+In 2026, streaming of the 2005 to 2022 episodes of the show moved to AMC+ in the United States.